ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 ## Conclusion

 The good part is that many but not all sequencing platforms output uBAM format natively.
-For those that don't have this capability, we have a way to convert fastq to uBAM.
+For those that don't have this capability, we have a way to convert FASTQ to uBAM.
 However even after aquiring a uBAM, we need software to natively read them.

 Bioinformatics software developers should be looking ahead